sharabai/azure-aks-pipeline/README.md

 ## Instruction

 Create a project in Azure DevOps, add service connections for this github repo, your azure subscription and aks.
 You can provision those resources using my Terraform IaC [repo](https://github.com/sharabai/terraform-azure-dev-ops-agent).
 This pipeline uses self-hosted agent, which is also provisioned at terraform repo.
 Terraform repo also creates Variable group that has var: "resourceGroup", "clusterName", "subscription".
 Create those in case you create you don't use my terraform repo.
+It also assumes that Azure-Cli is available on the agent.

 ## License